Going to a new school can feel like starting all over again. You may feel:

 You don't need to meet all of your school friends at school — you might also meet people in your neighbourhood.
 Join activities at your local library or recreation centre.
 No matter where you meet people, it's much easier to talk to someone if you share a common interest.

 Finding your way around

 You may feel nervous about finding your way around your new school.
 If you can, take a tour of the school to help you get used to your surroundings.
 Many teachers will ask another student to show you around.
 This is a great way to find important places like the washrooms, the library and the cafeteria.
 It may also give you an opportunity to check out the popular hangouts within your school and get introduced to other students.

 Lots of people worry about their marks and schoolwork when they change schools.
 If you have moved to a new school in the middle of the school year you can sometimes fall behind; this is particularly common in math or languages.
 Talk to your teachers — they can help you make up any work you have missed.

-Some kids worry about their teachers when they start a new school.
+Some kids worry about their teachers when they start at a new school.
 Even if the teachers are supportive it can take awhile to adjust to new rules or ways of teaching.
-If you are worried about your teachers try talking to them.
+If you are worried about your teachers, try talking to them.
 Find out if you can meet them before you start school.
-With a familiar face at the front of your classroom you may feel more comfortable during the first few weeks of school.
+With a familiar face at the front of your classroom, you may feel more comfortable during the first few weeks of school.

 Last reviewed: September 2012 by the Kids Help Phone Counselling Team